Mardi Gras is intricately associated with New Orleans and nothing says Mardi Gras and like a king cake!

-Bake in the oven 25 to 35 minutes, or until the top is golden brown and sounds hollow when you tap it.
-If you have an instant-read thermometer, it should be done at 195°F to 200°F. Don’t worry if some of the filling has oozed out while baking, that’s totally normal.
+Bake in the oven until the top is golden brown and sounds hollow when you tap it, 25 to 35 minutes.
+If you have an instant-read thermometer, it should read 195°F to 200°F in the center of the dough.
+Don’t worry if some of the filling has oozed out while baking, that’s totally normal.

 Once the cake has cooled, insert the baby into the cake (I usually push it in on the bottom so no one can tell where it is).

-13 Make the glaze: To make the glaze, sift powdered sugar into a medium-sized bowl.
+To make the glaze, sift the powdered sugar into a medium-sized bowl.
 Add 2 tablespoons of milk and the vanilla.
 Stir until the ingredients are fully incorporated and a glaze forms.

 The glaze should be thick and opaque but still pourable.
 If the glaze is too thick, add more milk, 1/2 teaspoon at a time, until the desired thickness has formed.

 Place the wire baking rack with the cooled cake over a rimmed baking sheet.

 Spoon the glaze all over the cake making sure the top is completely covered.
 Then immediately sprinkle the colored sugar over the cake.
 The wet glaze will allow the sugar to adhere to the cake.
 Let the glaze and sugar dry, then move the cake to a serving platter.

 |Nutrition Facts (per serving)|